ashwinvenkat8/huffman-coding/README.md

 # File compression using Huffman Coding
-Built with help from the Internet.
+Built with help from the Internet as a mini project for college.

 The example shown in the PNG file is the compression of a 100 MB text file known by the name enwik8. enwik8 is the test data used for the Large Text